 A sensational discovery was made during excavations for the new church in 1893.
-The builders came across a wall that was interpreted as the city wall from the time of Jesus by contemporary scholars, and which had been mentioned by the Jewish historian Josephus Flavius.
+The builders came across a wall that was interpreted as the city wall from the time of Jesus by contemporary scholars and mentioned by the Jewish historian Josephus Flavius.
 The so-called “Second North Wall” of Jerusalem was found.

 Beneath the main hall, you will find “Archeological Park & Museum” (this is what the ticket says).
 In there, you have several stands with tablets and a dedicated app.
 You can choose the language, what interests you, and see the appropriate movie.

 They found several interesting things while digging under the Church of the Redeemer.
 First of all, they found a quarry.
-Stones from the whole area where collected and used for the construction of the temple.
-I have mentioned above the height of the temple mount before, and quarries added height since the surrounding area became lower.
+Stones from the whole area were collected and used to construct the temple.
+I have mentioned the height of the temple mount before, and quarries added height since the surrounding area became lower.

-Secondly, they found that old city walls passed beneath the church.
-That means that the Church Of The Holy Sepulchre, actually not the church, but its location was outside of the city walls when Jesus lived.
+Secondly, they found that old city walls passed beneath the Church.
+That means that the Church Of The Holy Sepulchre was not the Church, but its location was outside the city walls when Jesus lived.
 It makes sense since graveyards in that period were outside of the cities.
-But, though for many years, people believed this theory, today researchers think that it is not the Old City second wall.
+Though people have believed this theory for many years, today, researchers think it is not the Old City’s second wall.
 You can find additional information in the Second Wall section below.

 But what about Via Dolorosa?
 Over the centuries, the route has changed several times.
-And probably when it was modified, the old city has grown, and the walls were in a different place (then when Jesus lived).
+And probably when it was modified, the old city had grown, and the walls were in a different place (when Jesus lived).

 The area north of the east-west wall was heaped up gradually during the 2nd and 3rd centuries AD.
 In the process, the wall made of fieldstones with the perpendicular smaller walls (the foundations of otherwise undecipherable Hadrianic buildings) gradually became a raised terrace wall.
 Worked stones were used for this purpose.